Proof of Serge Lang's Heights Conjecture and an almost optimal Bound for the Torsion of Elliptic Curves: Reductions

 Then,

 \end{lemma}

 \begin{proof}

-This theorem is proven for example in \cite{j}, Appendix A. Here we have simplified the theorem for our own purpose by ignoring the positive contribution of what is called the "Discrepancy" in this last paper and we have replaced the $\log^{+}$ by a $\log^{(1)}$. \end{proof}
+This theorem is proven for example in \cite{j}, Appendix A. Here we have simplified the theorem for our own purpose by ignoring the positive contribution of what is called the "Discrepancy" in this last paper and we have replaced the $\log^{+}$ by a $\log^{(1)}$. \end{proof} \begin{remark} The use of this Lemma is not absolutely necessary for the proof of the conjecture in some form.
+However it turns that without Elkies' Lemma the various evaluations needed in the main theorem of this paper would be exponential in the degree whereas thanks to this Lemma the estimates become polynomial in the degree. \end{remark} \begin{lemma} (Reduction to positive archimedean contributions) Let $E/K$ be an elliptic curve over a number field $K$ , Let $\sigma_0$ be an archimedean place of $K$ such that,